antoniolucas30/antoniolucas30/README.md

 ### • About me:

   My name is Antonio Lucas, I'm from Brazil, and I'm a continuous student on this vast world of programming.
 Currently, I'm taking a degree on Computer Science at Universidade de São Paulo.
-As a side work, I make tutorials about Competitive Programming on Neps Academy, a Brazilian Site that helps others learn about Competitive Programming.
+Sometimes, I like to make tutorials about Competitive Programming on Neps Academy, a Brazilian Site that helps others learn about Competitive Programming.
 Basically, I'm discovering more and more about myself with programming, so I hope that I forever continue to explore and study Programming!

  Feel free to check some of my repositories :D!

+### • What am I doing right now?

+* I'm learning more and more about a lot of things of programming, exploring the concepts of Competitive Programming, Desktop Development, Web Development, and so on.
+* I love to test my knowledge with challenges, like those presented on <a href="https://www.urionlinejudge.com.br/judge/pt/profile/413194">URI</a> or <a href = "https://neps.academy/br/user/6155">Neps Academy</a>.
+* I try to be the best version of me everyday!

 ### • Some of the things I'm currently learning: